Eight killed as church bus crashes into car, truck in Tennessee

 Six people were killed on the bus, which was from Statesville, North Carolina.
 The crash also killed one person in the SUV and one person in the tractor trailer truck, highway patrol spokeswoman Dalya Qualls said.
 A total of 14 people were injured, eight critically, authorities said.

-The crash also forced the closure of Interstate 40 in both directions near its connection with Interstate 81 about 40 miles (64 km) east of Knoxville, the highway patrol said.
+The crash also forced the closure of Interstate 40 in both directions near its connection with Interstate 81 about 40 miles east of Knoxville, the highway patrol said.

 The crash caused the bus to overturn and the driver's cab in the tractor trailer was engulfed in flames, said Sergeant Bill Miller, a highway patrol spokesman.